Blacksuan19/structx/docs/examples.md

             }
           ],
           "default": null,
-          "description": "Description of the issue.",
+          "description": "The definition of what constitutes 'Confidential Information' within the document.", "title": "Definitionofconfidentialinformation"
-          "title": "Description"
         },
-        "severity_level": {
+        "DurationOfObligation": {
           "anyOf": [
             {
               "type": "string"